DoPose-6D dataset for object segmentation and 6D pose estimation: Method

-As manual annotations are time consuming and labor intensive, our approach uses a semi-automated annotation process.
-For each scene captured, both RGB and depth images along with the camera transformations of different view angles are obtained as shown in figure~\ref{fig:view_angles}.
-The dataset is saved in the BOP format \cite{hodan2018bop}, which is a standardized format for 6D pose estimation.
-Using this format allows us to facilitate our dataset creation.
-For each of our objects we have a 3D mesh model.
-We use our annotation tool to manually annotate 6D pose of each object of the centered sample (figure \ref{fig:view_angles} center) with our 3D meshes, then the annotation tool using the camera transformation calculates the 6D pose of all objects in all view angles.
+As manual annotation is time-consuming and labor intensive, our data collection process is made semi-automated.
+We use a Zivid Two structured light camera mounted on a Kuka iiwa LBR 14 robotic manipulator.
+For each scene, RGB images, depth images, and the camera transformations of different view angles are captured as shown in figure~\ref{fig:view_angles}.
+The dataset is saved in the BOP format \cite{hodan2018bop}, a standardized format for 6D pose estimation.
+Using this format facilitates our dataset creation process.

+For each of our objects, we created a 3D mesh model.
+These 3D models were made by capturing all surfaces of each object by a Zivid Two camera and assembling them using the CloudCompare software.
+The dataset contains 18 object covering different shapes, sizes, colors, and textures.

+We use our annotation tool to manually annotate the 6D pose of each object of the centered sample (Figure \ref{fig:view_angles} middle image) with the created 3D meshes.
+The annotation tool using the camera transformation calculates the 6D pose of all objects in all view angles.
 The BOP toolkit is then used to generate the segmentation masks for all samples and angles along with the COCO format JSON files.
-The RGB and Depths images are captured with Zivid Two structured light camera.
-The camera is mounted on a Kuka iiwa LBR 14 robotic manipulator.
-The interface and data collection scripts are ROS python scripts.
-The 3D models were made by assembling the point clouds captured by our Zivid Two camera using the CloudCompare software.

-We include one extra annotation file that is not standardized in the BOP format, which is the scene transformations between the camera for each view angle and the world frame.
+We include one extra annotation file that is not standardized in the BOP format: the scene transformations between the camera for each view angle and the world frame.
 We also accompany our code with a script that generates annotated point cloud data.
-This way our dataset can be used for multiple purposes: Instance segmentation, 6D Pose estimation, and point cloud segmentation.
+This way, our dataset can be used for multiple purposes: Instance segmentation, 6D Pose estimation, and point cloud segmentation along with multi-view methods.